What We Do

 - Multi-cloud monitoring, visualization, and risk prioritization of SaaS and IaaS environments

-- Continuous security and compliance configuration and detection policy assessment and validation, based on industry-leading benchmarks such as Center for Internet Security (CIS) Foundations Benchmarks
+- Continuous cloud security and compliance configuration and detection policy assessment and validation, based on industry-leading benchmarks such as Center for Internet Security (CIS) Foundations Benchmarks

 - Available enforcement of hardened security configurations